-Since graduating from Belmont University in 2010, Howard has opened for many country greats including Blake Shelton, Joe Nichols, Trace Adkins, Rodney Atkins, Hunter Hays, Granger Smith, Travis Tritt, Charlie Daniels Band, and others.
-Blane has played venues of all sizes, as well as all types of fairs and festivals across the mid plains and mid-south including the Arkansas State Fair, State Fair of Texas, South Carolina Peach Festival, Nashville's Next Big Twang, and the Western Kentucky State Fair.
+Since graduating from Belmont University in 2010, Howard has had the privilege of opening up shows for many country greats including Blake Shelton, Josh Turner, Joe Nichols, Lauren Alaina, Trace Adkins, Rodney Atkins, Hunter Hays, and Granger Smith.
+Blane has played multiple venues as well as all types of fairs and festivals across the mid plains and mid-south, including the Arkansas State Fair, State Fair of Texas, South Carolina Peach Festival, and the Western Kentucky State Fair.

 “After reviewing over 200 submissions for the Chevrolet Mainstage at the State Fair of Texas, one person stood out, and that was Blane Howard!” ”